APISENSE/docs/en/1.3.0/guide/sdk/index.md

 ## Add your private key

-If you want allow people to see your private collects, add the following line:
+If you want to allow people to see your private collects, add the following line:

     [sdk useAccessKey:accessKey];